 This interest is calculated daily and paid out at the end of each month.

 Your deposits in this HISA are protected for up to $250,000 by the Financial Services Regulatory Authority of Ontario (FSRA).

 Saven Financial High Rate GICs

-Saven Financial also offers GICs you can invest in to earn more income compared to savings.
+Saven Financial also offers GICs you can invest in to earn more income than using savings.